PeppeL-G/course-material/src/courses/introduction-to-script-programming/laboratory-work.md

 :::

 ### Problem 3.6: Summarizing even integers
 Create a program that asks the user to enter two integers.
 The first one should be lower than the second one.
-The program should then compute and display the sum of the even integers between those two integers.
+The program should then compute and display the sum of the even integers between (and including) those two integers.
 To check if `an_integer` is even you can use the expression `an_integer % 2 == 0`.

 ### Problem 3.7: A simple calculator
 Create a small program that functions as a simple calculator with a number stored in memory which you can add, subtract, multiply and divide other integers to/from.